omicscode/bacdive/README.md

  ```

 ```
 prepairing the json for the bacdive

 Usage: bacdive <COMMAND>

 Commands:
-  id             please provide the id of the species that you want to look, countrysearch  please provide the country that you want to look, category1      please provide the category1 that you want to look, category2      please provide the category2 that you want to look, category3      please provide the category3 that you want to look,
+  id             please provide the id of the species that you want to look, species        please provide the species that need to be searched category1      please provide the category1 that you want to look, category2      please provide the category2 that you want to look, category3      please provide the category3 that you want to look,